 Martin received his PhD from Karolinska Institutet in 2014.
-After conducting postdoctoral studies in the group of Ashley Moffett at University of Cambridge, UK, Martin has returned to CIM and is now Assistant Professor.
-He focuses on studying uterine and decidual NK cells in the healthy woman and in different pregnancy disorders.
-When not at work, he enjoys playing with his daughter and to eat nice food.
+After conducting postdoctoral studies at University of Cambridge, UK, Martin has returned to CIM and is now Assistant Professor.
+He focuses on studying uterine immune cells in healthy women, in women undergoing IVF and in different pregnancy disorders.
+When not at work, he enjoys spending time with his family or to go for a run.

 Meredith SunPhD, bioinformatician

 Meredith Sun completed her PhD in bioinformatics in 2019 at the Georgia Institute of Technology, focusing on integrating genetic, transcriptomic, and epigenetic data analysis to investigate sex chromosome evolution in birds.
 After graduation, she worked as a bioinformatician in the bioinformatics service core at MD Anderson cancer center, where she was involved in multiple projects, including how B cells could contribute to anti-tumor immunity.
 At CIM, she will perform omics data analysis of patient samples in collaboration with other researchers.
 In her spare time, she enjoys reading novels and listening to science podcasts.

 Iva completed her MSc in Immunology at Imperial College London where she studied NK cell development.
 She then went on to complete a PhD at the University of Cambridge in the field of reproductive immunology, with a particular focus on phenotypic and transcriptomic characterisation of tissue-resident innate lymphocytes in the uterus.
 She now continues to pursue her research interests in studying the roles of tissue-resident NK cells in the context of uterine and liver microenvironments in homeostasis and pathology.
 When not at work, Iva enjoys fitness, music and photography.